 One of the biggest challenges to establishing an effective safety culture is the ability to capture real-time, accurate, and actionable data.
 The COVID-19 pandemic’s need for rapid responses re-emphasized the need to address this challenge.
 Electronic data capture and analytics systems have emerged as solutions.
-They track and analyze data in real time, providing actionable outputs that identify trends and problem areas.
-The adaptability and customization of these technology tools allows organizations to respond accurately, effectively, and rapidly – all crucial components of ensuring safety during COVID-19.
+They track and analyze data in real-time, providing actionable outputs that identify trends and problem areas.
+The adaptability and customization of these technology tools allow organizations to respond accurately, effectively, and rapidly – all crucial components of ensuring safety during COVID-19.
 (5)

 With reduced patient safety events, increased data accessibility and efficiency, and lowered overall costs, the impact of establishing a safety culture is clear.
 With Performance Health Partner’s Safety Culture Software, healthcare organizations can access the data they need to increase patient and employee safety while improving outcomes.